By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 Fibromyalgia is considered to be a syndrome: a collection of symptoms that often occur together.
 Fibromyalgia is associated with other conditions like lupus, rheumatoid arthritis (RA), and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 It may coexist with these other chronic conditions, or sometimes be mistaken for one of them.
 However, fibromyalgia is now understood by medical professionals to be its own distinct condition with specific manifestations.

 People who have RA have been shown to have an increased risk for also having fibromyalgia.
 But the quality and location of the musculoskeletal pain differentiates the two conditions.
-The pain of fibromyalgia shows up in the musculoskeletal system in the areas where there are large muscles, causing pain that may move around throughout the torso, back, thighs and arms.
+The pain of fibromyalgia shows up in the musculoskeletal system in the areas where there are large muscles, causing pain that may move around throughout the torso, back, hips, thighs and arms.
 Fibromyalgia pain is often described as a kind of “tenderness,” or when the body aches all over.
 “Tender points” all over the body are specific to fibromyalgia.
 This is different from arthritis, which generally causes swelling and pain in the joints.
 Both RA and lupus are understood to be caused by inflammation, while fibromyalgia is believed to be caused by a problem with the central nervous system (CNS), in which pain signals are amplified, causing extreme sensitivity and pain, even when there is no seeming reason for that area of the body to feel pain.

 Some of the fibromyalgia symptoms are very similar to those of myalgic encephalomyelitis (ME), which is also known as chronic fatigue (CFS).
 As with RA and lupus, the two conditions can overlap.
 The difference is that the overwhelming symptoms of ME/CFS are related to fatigue or post-exertional malaise (PEM), while the predominant symptom of fibromyalgia is widespread muscle pain and tenderness.